A Chaos Engineering System for Live Analysis and Falsification of Exception-handling in the JVM: Design of Chaos System for Exception-Handling

+The chaos controller orchestrates the behavior of all perturbation injectors.
+To reason about the impact of perturbations, it aggregates the information provided by the monitoring sidecars.
+According to the monitoring data, the chaos controller discovers new hypotheses or falsifies existing hypotheses on the software system under study.

 \paragraph{Hypothesis discovery} Hypothesis discovery consists of proactively analyzing every executed try-catch block.
 To do so, the chaos controller iterates over them one after the other, to activate the corresponding perturbation injector, and then analyzes all output as captured by the monitoring sidecars.
 If the discovered hypothesis is considered as acceptable by the developers, the new hypothesis is saved permanently, so that \chaosmachine could conduct falsification experiments on it later on.
+Hypothesis discovery is fully automated if the default metrics are used.
+If the developer wants to limit hypothesis discovery to a specific package, she can configure the controller with a list of packages to be included.

 \paragraph{Hypothesis falsification} To falsify a hypothesis, the chaos controller activates the specific perturbation injector which corresponds to the try-catch block in the hypothesis.
-For example, it only activates the injector of the try-catch block on line 42 of Foo.java, and keeps it activated for 10 seconds.
+For example, it only activates the injector of the try-catch block on line 42 of Foo.java, and keeps it activated for a specific number of executions (e.g. for $n=5$ executions of the try block).
 Then, the controller analyzes the information recorded by the monitoring sidecars and reports whether the injected perturbation has broken the hypothesis under consideration.

-The chaos controller is also responsible for containing the blast radius.
-It decides how many perturbation injectors are active concurrently, as well as how long the perturbation injectors are active.
-The roles of the above three components in different modes are shown in~\autoref{tab:usagesInModes}.
+In both cases, the chaos controller is configured by a configurable time window: it activates a single perturbation point for a certain duration (e.g., 1 second).
+In order to minimize the impact of a perturbation experiment, the chaos controller never activates more than one exception injector at a time.